Skip to main content

 Drivers without the use of their legs can use hand controls to operate the accelerator and brake pedal.

-steering wheel hand controls
+adaptive steering wheel controls

 Automatic Doors